Bloody Friday (1972): Reactions

 The first thing that caught my eye was a torso of a human being lying in the middle of the street.
 It was recognisable as a torso because the clothes had been blown off and you could actually see parts of the human anatomy.
 One of the victims was a soldier I knew personally.
 He'd had his arms and legs blown off and some of his body had been blown through the railings.
 One of the most horrendous memories for me was seeing a head stuck to the wall.
 A couple of days later, we found vertebrae and a rib cage on the roof of a nearby building.
 The reason we found it was because the seagulls were diving onto it.
 I've tried to put it at the back of my mind for twenty-five years.

 In The Longest War, author Kevin Kelley wrote that the IRA "had done irreparable damage to their cause – in Britain, abroad, and in their own communities.
 They had handed Britain a perfect propaganda opportunity – Bloody Friday could not be equated with Bloody Sunday.
 Nearly everyone was sickened by the slaughter".

-Ten days after the bombings, the British Army launched Operation Motorman, in which it re-took IRA-controlled areas in Belfast and Derry.
-It was the biggest British military operation since the Suez Crisis of 1956.
-In his memoirs, Whitelaw wrote "The re-establishment of control required a major military operation.
-Fortunately […] the IRA leaders gave me further propaganda assistance.
-While the planning for [Operation Motorman] was in progress they unleashed a savage bombing operation in the centre of Belfast".